LeEricCH/skribble-sdk/apps/py-sdk/README.md

 print(create_response)
 ```

-For more detailed examples and advanced usage, please refer to the [Examples](../docs/documentation/python/examples.mdx) section in our documentation.
+For more detailed examples and advanced usage, please refer to the [Documentation](https://skribblesdk.mintlify.app/).